SteveJustin1963/tec-SERIAL-BG/README.md

 the first version was address mapped but it was decided to move it all to IO Port A, B and C are on the serial board

-you can wire that up to whatever you like
+you can wire that up to whatever you like."